RefurbishedCommodore/Commodore64/Assy 250407/Fab 250406 REV A/Ser.No. 46885/README.md

 ## Cleaning the keyboard PCB

-While the keycaps are taking a well deserved bath the keyboard PCB is removed from the plastic bracket.
+While the keycaps are taking a well deserved bath the keyboard PCB (Assy 326166-02 / Ser.No.
+20830626) is removed from the plastic bracket.
 There are 23 small Phillips screws[^4] holding the PCB.
 Use a small low-torque screwdriver when removing the screws to avoid damage.

 <p align="center">
     <img src="Images/Keyb04.jpeg" alt="Description" width="800">